 In the run up to the holidays, giving back is one everyone’s mind.
 But what about the rest of the year?
 IKEA have been providing the UK with flat-packed fun for over 30 years and their success goes beyond great design and affordable prices.

 They’ve managed to positively impact the wider world, with their sustainably managed forest products, commitment to diversity & inclusion and ethical framework.
 We like them because they meet our need to continually update our homes, but we keep going back because it makes us feel good to support companies who give back.

 Can all businesses replicate these benefits for their communities and team?

 Think beyond your product

-Many large companies have HR policies that encourage staff to volunteer in the local community.
+Many large companies have HR policies that encourage staff to volunteer in the local community, but do you have a workplace volunteer allowance?
+At the start of every year, our employees at Denholm have their annual leave allowance topped up with two extra days they can spend at any charity of their choosing, on our time.
 Accenture, lets employees donate days between projects to social good, such as charity involvement – adding extra hands and positively impacting their brand image.

 An outside view

 It’s difficult to see the missed opportunities in your own business, so Denholm are regularly asked for our independent views of companies, industries and markets.
 Think of it as a by-product of our years in global search, which has involved speaking to candidates from some of the world’s most innovative organisations.
 How can we help your business?